Oh heyyyyyyy! How’s 2021 treating you so far? Like a sledgehammer to the head? Good, me too. Glad we’re on the same page.

 In a third perspective, set thirty years earlier, a scrappy seventeen-year-old named Heather is determined to end things with Burke, a local bad boy, and make a better life for herself in New York City.
 But can her adolescent love stay firmly in her past—or will he find his way into her future?

 On a collision course she doesn’t see coming, Skye throws herself into wedding planning, as Burke’s scheme grows ever more twisted.
 But of course, even the best laid plans can go astray.
 And just when you think you know where this story is going, you’ll discover that there’s more than one way to spin the truth.

 My Fucking Thoughts: Ugh, another domestic thriller.
 We can’t escape them so we might as well read them and then write judgmental reviews, right?
-This one has a bit of a twist – well, I don’t want to call it a “twist” and hope the novel doesn’t use it that way.
-OCD isn’t a gimmick and I’m interested to see if the author does that kind of mental health representation well, or if it’s used as a quirky plot tool.
+This one has a bit of a twist – well, I don’t want to call it a “twist” and I hope the novel doesn’t use it that way.
+OCD isn’t a gimmick and I’m interested to see if the author does that kind of mental health representation well, or if it’s used as a qUiRkY plot tool.

 🔪Every Last Fear by Alex Finlay

 Release Date: March 2 | Minotaur Books

 I’m Buzzed Score: 🥦🌿🚬

 Back of the Book: After a late night of partying, NYU student Matt Pine returns to his dorm room to devastating news: nearly his entire family—his mom, his dad, his little brother and sister—have been found dead from an apparent gas leak while vacationing in Mexico.
 The local police claim it was an accident, but the FBI and State Department seem far less certain—and they won’t tell Matt why.